HuajieYang/OrangeGreenLines/README.md

 Source: shared by Tammy Lee
 Content: detectors with updated start and end date

+# 5-minute interval data
 data from 040912 to 140912 are stored by year; take data_5min_040912_050912.csv as an example: data_5min_040912_050912.csv
 Source: shared by Tammy Lee
 Content: 5 minute interval data for all the stations in stations_green.csv; only include stations of green line from Sept 12, 2004 through Sept 12, 2015.

+data_5min_new.csv
+Content: 5 minute interval data for all the stations in stations_green.csv from 2009-03-12 to 2010-03-11

+# Weather data
+Weather data are download from NOAA.
+The PDF files work as metadata.

+# Transit ridership data
+Ridership data are got from Miles Crumley at Trimet.
+His email includes data dictionary.